serhii-bohdan/university-cms/README.md

    Next, go to your browser and enter the following URL: `http://localhost:8083/ui/v1/home`.
 As a result, you should see the welcome page of the application.

+## Perform authorization
+In order to log in, you need to click the "Login" button in the upper right corner of the welcome page.
+Below are the data for authorizing users with different roles.
+Use them to continue working.
+- admin: `username - anthony.taylor@gmail.com`, `password - admin1234`;
+- manager: `username - alex.brown@gmail.com`, `password - 7aB#3mW8!yT4`;
+- teacher: `username - john.doe@gmail.com`, `password - et!@-Lj^rd123`;
+- student: `username - taylor.smith789@gmail.com`, `password - D1@F3^G%y&`.

 ## Tests
 The application has a set of unit tests that you can also run and verify that they pass successfully.
 What you need to have to run the tests:
 - [x] Java 17 (JDK)